 Cupcakes have been around for a long time and these delightful sweet little cakes seem to have become increasingly popular in recent years.
-There are many speciality bakeries around dedicating themselves solely to cupcakes.
-We are sometimes amazed with the available variety of unique and unusual flavours.
+There are many specialty bakeries around dedicating themselves solely to cupcakes.
+We are sometimes amazed with the available variety of unique and unusual flavors.
 Cupcakes are generally easy to make and part of the fun is decorating them.
 We love cupcakes and decided to list our top 5 recipes not to be missed this summer.

 1. Mini Cheesecake Cupcakes

 Cheesecake is our all time favorite cake in all it's varieties.
 This is a super easy to follow recipe created by Kelley from Chef Savvy.
 All you need is whole wheat crackers for the base, fresh strawberries, cream cheese, sour cream, eggs and sugar.
 We used unprocessed cane sugar instead of white sugar.
 Find the recipe here.

 2. Pina Colada Cupcakes

 One of the most popular tropical cocktails from the Caribbean is the Pina Colada.
 Just thinking of it gets us in the mood for the holidays.
 Jaclyn from Cooking Classy created a wonderful cupcake recipe, which tastes just like the popular cocktail.
 We used fresh pineapple when we made those delightful cakes.
 Find the recipe here.

 Sangria is an alcoholic beverage, common in Spain and Portugal.
 It is generally served cold and normally consists of red wine and chopped fruit.
 If you are looking for a summer party cupcake recipe this is the one.
 The red wine frosting is delicious and the the little cakes are loaded with fruit.
 Find the recipe here.